RagnarokMew/Your-Unordinary-Mediaplayer/README.md

 * Homepage: [site]

 ## Description
 Your Unordinary Mediaplayer was birthed by the idea of having a better music player for already existing files on your system, as the ones provided by the operating system were not enough.
-As such, YUM sets out to bring the features of a mediaplayer expected by the user to the files stored locally.
+As such, YUM sets out to bring the features of a modern mediaplayer to the files stored locally.
 <br>
 YUM was built with a few tenets in mind, such as theme customisability, ease of use and last but not least the ability to monitor your listening habits, in a fun way with charts and piecharts.
 <br>